revature-scalawags/Project2-Group6/README.md

 ## Features
 1. TrendingNegativity - Given a list of keywords, outputs a list counting the use of negative words in a stream

-2. MostMentionedUrl - Given a stream, outputs the url with the most mentions

-3. TrendingTweets - Given a stream, outputs a dataset of the most trending tweets based on the number of likes
+2. TrendingTweets - Given a stream, outputs a dataset of the most trending tweets based on the number of likes

+3. MostMentionedUrl - Given a stream, outputs the url with the most mentions

+4. FollowerRecommender – Given a user, outputs their recommended followers

 ###  By David Masterson, Page Tyler, Zeshawn Manzoor and Nick Rau